A study in patients with SMA showed SPINRAZA® (nusinersen)

 ** Forty-four patients were assessed at least twice (at month 0 and month 6).

-RULM score improved compared with baseline at each time point2
+RULM score increased compared with baseline at each time point2

 RULM patient population (n=51):